Improved decoding of symmetric rank metric errors: Previous works

 \subsection{Jerkovits, Sidorenko and Wachter--Zeh}

 In \cite{JSW21}, the authors consider a more general setting and only assume that the row space and the column space of the error coincide.

-Their approach can be described as follows, the condition on $E$ entails that any localiser $L$ satisfies both $L \circ E = 0$ and $E \circ L = 0$.
+Their approach can be described as follows.
+The condition on $E$ entails that any localiser $L$ satisfies both $L \circ E = 0$ and $E \circ L = 0$.
 Thus, it is possible to double the number of equations of the system (\ref{eq:WB}) and get a system:

 When solving the system, we get a unique solution for almost any entry as soon as the rank of the error is below $\frac{2}{3}(n-k)$.

 \begin{remark} This approach is strongly related to the decoding of interleaved Gabidulin codes.
 See for instance \cite{WZ14}. \end{remark}